 - Pest management: Farmers may take measures to control pests and prevent damage to crops.
 This may involve using insecticides, herbicides, or other pest management techniques.

 - Irrigation: Ensuring that the crops have sufficient water is critical for successful growth and yield.
 Farmers may use irrigation systems to deliver water to the plants.

 Overall, pre-planting activities are essential for ensuring that crops grow successfully and produce a good yield.

-What is Pre-planting operations in agriculture?
+What are Pre-planting operations in agriculture?

 These are the farming activities carried out before planting is done.
-These activities are carried out to prepare and make the soil conducive for the crop to be planted.. read more about tillage operations here+. pre-planting operations can also start with farm survey and planning then into clearing activities. so down here let us take a look at the list of pre-planting (read details here) activities carried in the farm
+These activities are carried out to prepare and make the soil conducive for the crop to be planted.. read more about tillage operations here+. pre-planting operations can also start with farm survey and planning and than into clearing activities. so down here let us take a look at the list of pre-planting (read details here) activities carried in the farm

 list of pre-planting activities